tik9/fun/README.md

 ### Goal of the repo

-- learn Serverless Functions and continuos deployment
+- Serverless Functions and continuos deployment
+- Frontend code with pure JS

 <br>